ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

     data structures from a byte buffer.
 * **Semantic Verification:**
-  * `ChainVerifier`: Provides a verifier service that accepts a `Block` request, performs verification on the block, and responds with a `Hash` on success.
+  * `ChainVerifier`: Provides a verifier service that accepts a `Block` request, performs verification on the block, and responds with a `block::Hash` on success.
   * Internally, the `ChainVerifier` selects between a `CheckpointVerifier` for blocks that are within the checkpoint range, and a `BlockVerifier` for